When Declaring Bankruptcy – Can I travel overseas?

 When Are the Creditors Informed of My Bankruptcy?

-Firstly, we will help you gather all the information you need for your application for bankruptcy.
-Once that is all sorted, we will lodge the application for you.
-After about two weeks, you will receive a written notification, as long as there are no further requests for details.
+Firstly, we will help you gather all the information you require for your application for bankruptcy.
+When that is all sorted, we will lodge the application for you.
+After about two weeks, you will receive a written notification, as long as there are no additional requests for information.
 This is also when you will get your Bankruptcy File Number.

 At the same time, all your creditors will be contacted and informed that they can now liaise with your bankruptcy trustee instead of you.